FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 .. important::
    When switching to the drag mode from the interface, first confirm whether the end tool load and the center of mass are set correctly, and whether the friction compensation coefficient is set reasonably, then press and hold the end button to confirm whether the drag is normal, and then switch to the drag mode from the interface after confirming that it is correct.

-- **Step4 start recording**：Click the "Start Recording" button to start track recording, and drag the robot to teach actions.
+- **Step4 start recording**:Click the "Start Recording" button to start track recording, and drag the robot to teach actions.
 In addition, there is a "TPD recording start/stop" function configuration item in the terminal DI configuration.
 By configuring this function, the user can trigger the "start recording" trace function through an external signal.
 It should be noted that to start recording a trace through an external signal, first Configure the TPD track information on the page first.

-- **Step5 stop recording**：After the action teaching is completed, click the "Stop Recording" button to stop the track recording, and then drag the teaching switch button to make the robot exit the drag teaching mode.
+- **Step5 stop recording**:After the action teaching is completed, click the "Stop Recording" button to stop the track recording, and then drag the teaching switch button to make the robot exit the drag teaching mode.
 When the teach pendant receives "stop track recording successful", it means the track recording is successful.
 Same as step 4, after configuring the "TPD recording start/stop" function, you can trigger the recording to stop by an external signal.

-- **Step6 teach programming**：Click New, select a blank template, click to enter the PTP function programming item, select the initial position point just saved, click the "Add" button, after the application is completed, a PTP instruction will be displayed in the program file; then click to enter the TPD function programming item, Select the track just recorded, set whether it is smooth and the speed scaling, click the "Add" button, after the application is completed, a MoveTPD instruction will be displayed in the program file, as shown in Figure3.6-10;
+- **Step6 teach programming**:Click New, select a blank template, click to enter the PTP function programming item, select the initial position point just saved, click the "Add" button, after the application is completed, a PTP instruction will be displayed in the program file; then click to enter the TPD function programming item, Select the track just recorded, set whether it is smooth and the speed scaling, click the "Add" button, after the application is completed, a MoveTPD instruction will be displayed in the program file, as shown in Figure3.6-10;

 .. image:: teaching_pendant_software/068.png
    :width: 6in